beliveau-lab/TigerFISH/docs/source/cli.rst

    :alt: A picture of a DAG of the Tigerfish workflow

 The scripts below are presented in the order that they are executed by the `Tigerfish` workflow via Snakemake.
-Parameters are defined so that they are easy to understand how they can be modified in the config.yml file that executes the pipeline.
+Here, all scripts and their function are documented to better understand the workflow, which files are generated at each snakemake step, and where config parameters are called.

 generate_jf_count
 -----------------

 Purpose: Generates a Jellyfish index file that is used for counting k-mers downstream.

 Input: Genome reference FASTA file

 Output: A genome query hash file containing counts of all k-mers in the form of a .jf file.

 .. code-block:: bash